 - Leave to sink in for at least a couple of hours, overnight preferably.

 - Wash the garments normally in the machine, without softener.
 The smell and stains will have gone

 For a regular treatment – if you’ve had a long day in an odour prone garment, for example – douse the armpits with a little white vinegar, and leave in the laundry until you’re ready to wash it.
 This is process has saved a lot of my clothes.

 Here are some other splendid uses for white vinegar, beyond using it to drown your chips:

 - Pet mess in the house?
 Clean up the solids or liquid, and then douse the stain with white vinegar.
 It will neutralise the smell.
 Come to think of it, any bad smells can be neutralised with white vinegar.
-Try using it in your bin, or on the poor.
+Try using it in your bin.